LELEC210X/LELEC210X/README.md

 ### 1.3 Recommended Git tools

-Advanced Git users may prefer to use it via the terminal (i.e., command-line), but using a graphical interface can be way more convenient to visual to current status of your different branches, or to resolve conflicts easily.
+Advanced Git users may prefer to use it via the terminal (i.e., command-line), but using a graphical interface can be way more convenient to visualize the current status of your different branches, or to resolve conflicts easily.

-There exist plently of applications, but we recommend:
+There exists plently of applications, but we recommend:

-There are plenty of them, and here are a few we recommend:

 - [GitKraken](https://www.gitkraken.com/),
   a Git tool for basic and advanced usage,